milagjurovska/milagjurovska/README.md

 ###
 ### About me
 I am a second year student, majoring in Software Engineering and Information Systems student at Ss.
 Cyril and Methodius University in Skopje (UKIM).
-I am passionate about fornt-end developemnt, but am looking to specialize in the field of bioinformatics or biological computing.
+I am passionate about fornt-end developemnt, but looking to specialize in the field of bioinformatics or biological computing.
 ##

 <div align="center">